RockhurstHS/STEAM-Blog/_posts/2016-04-25-STEM-Certification.md

   <img src="/img/STEM Experiences.png">
 </div>

 The mentor model serves as a foundation of the [Robotics success](http://steam.rockhursths.edu/2016/04/12/Rookie-All-Star-Robotics.html).
 The motto for the Robotics mentors is “Teach them, lead them, let them.”
-(ST1.10).
+(ST1.10)

-Students experience extended day opportunities in collaboration with the [Astronomy club](http://steam.rockhursths.edu/2015/10/13/Astrophotography-A-Blending-of-Art-and-Science.html), Outdoors Club, etc. Adult-world connections occur through service-learning (ST1.11).
+Students experience extended day opportunities in collaboration with the [Astronomy club](http://steam.rockhursths.edu/2015/10/13/Astrophotography-A-Blending-of-Art-and-Science.html), [Outdoors Club](http://steam.rockhursths.edu/2016/02/10/Spelunking.html).
+Adult-world connections already occur through the [service-learning model](http://steam.rockhursths.edu/2016/02/16/Service-Learning-at-Don-Bosco.html).
+(ST1.11)

 It has been a great first year and I'm very excited for the incoming class of 2020, they will experience an extraordinarily innovative education.
-St. Ignatius will be proud.
+[St. Ignatius will be proud](http://steam.rockhursths.edu/2015/07/30/New-Frontiers.html).